Marbod of Rennes

-Marbodus, Marbod or Marbode of Rennes (c.
+Marbod, Marbode or Marbodus of Rennes (c.
 1035 – 11 September 1123) was archdeacon and schoolmaster at Angers, France, then Bishop of Rennes in Brittany.
 He was a respected poet, hagiographer, and hymnologist.

 Biography

 Marbod was born near Angers in Anjou, France, presumably in the mid-1030s.
 He received at least part of his early education at Angers under archdeacon and schoolmaster Rainaldus (d. c.
 1076), who may have been trained by Fulbert of Chartres.
 He was a well-known and highly praised scholar in Angers.
 Marbod had three known named relatives: a brother named Hugo, who was a canon of Saint-Maurice of Angers, a mother most likely named Hildeburgis, and a nephew named Herveus.

 Two of Marbod's family members were in the entourage of Count Fulk le Réchin of Anjou.
 The power of the episcopate in Northern France during the twelfth century was immense.
 The position came with land, economic, political, and spiritual power which had been continued on from the time of Carolingian kings.
 For noblemen, having a bishop on one's side could lend to having a lot of pull in politics.
-Count Fulk negotiated Marbod’s position as bishop because he was acquainted with Marbod's family and therefore someone who he could influence the power of with more ease.
+Count Fulk negotiated Marbod's position as bishop because he was acquainted with Marbod's family and therefore someone who he could influence the power of with more ease.
 Marbod was a canon in the cathedral chapter of Saint-Maurice of Angers as early as c.
 1068.
 In about 1076 he became the cardinal archdeacon of Angers as well as the master of its cathedral school.
 He was consecrated in his mid-60s as bishop of Rennes by Pope Urban II (1088–1099) during the Council of Tours (16–23 March 1096) while he was touring France to promote his crusade.
 Marbod succeeded Silvester of La Guerche (1076–93) as bishop.
 Although Pope Urban II was a reforming pope in the tradition of Pope Gregory VII (1073–1085) (see Gregorian Reform), it is likely that Marbod's selection as bishop had a significant political component.
 Pope Urban II's goals were to promote his crusade and have the church gain more freedom and separation, and therefore power, from the secular world.
 Bishop Marbod attempted to implement reform principles in his diocese of Rennes, working to regain episcopal possessions that had been alienated by his predecessor-bishops, and helping transfer churches held by laymen to ecclesiastical hands.
 With these actions, he aided in the continuation of Gregorian Reform through aiding the acquisition of land for the church.
 He was critical of the more extreme practices of Robert of Arbrissel and other such itinerant preachers wandering northwestern France at the time, but his letters indicate that he was tolerant of and even favorable towards their religious ideals.

 At the age of about eighty-eight he resigned his diocese and withdrew to the Benedictine monastery of St. Aubin at Angers where he died.